 Has your doctor recommended that you take more than one drug for rheumatoid arthritis?
 That’s combination therapy, and it can help you move better and with less pain.
 It could also slow or stop joint damage caused by RA.

 When you first find out you have the condition, you probably start taking one drug, usually methotrexate.
 If that doesn’t give you enough relief, your doctor would add another drug.
 If your RA is more severe, your doctor may prescribe more than one medication right away.

-You’ll likely take methotrexate as part of combination therapy, plus a similar drug (such as hydroxychloroquine, leflunomide, and sulfasalazine) or with a medication called a biologic.
+You’ll probably take methotrexate as part of combination therapy, plus a similar drug (such as hydroxychloroquine, leflunomide, or sulfasalazine), or with a medication called a biologic.

 Biologics are genetically engineered, and several types of them treat RA.
 They work on your immune system to curb joint pain, swelling, and inflammation.
 They can help you move better.

 It may take some trial and error to find the medicines that together work best for you.

 Combination therapy can mean less joint pain, morning stiffness, and inflammation.
 It can also help slow or stop your RA from getting worse.
 You might be able to have a more active life.

 Some people go into remission, which means they don't have any joint pain, swelling, or other RA symptoms.
 The goal of treatment is to relieve your symptoms as much as possible without side effects from your medicine.